Visual novel: Dōjinshi games (dōjin soft)

-Erotic content
+Erotic fiction

 Many visual novels also qualify as eroge, an abbreviation of 'erotic game'.
 These games feature sexually explicit imagery that is accessed by completing certain routes in the game, most often depicting the game's protagonist having sex with one of the game's other characters.
 Like other pornographic media in Japan, scenes depicting genitalia are censored in their original Japanese releases, only becoming uncensored if the game is licensed outside Japan with all art assets intact.
 Certain eroge titles receive re-releases which exclude explicit content in order to be sold to a younger audience, such as ports to consoles or handheld systems where sexually explicit content is not allowed, and storylines referring to aforementioned sex scenes are often omitted from adaptations into other media, unless that media is also pornographic in nature, such as a hentai anime.

 Traditionally, PC-based visual novels have contained risque scenes even if the overall focus is not erotic (similar to the "obligatory sex scene" in Hollywood action films).
 However, the vast majority of console ports do not contain adult material, and a number of recent PC games have also been targeted at the all-age market; for example, all of Key's titles come in censored versions, although the content might still not be appropriate for children, and three have never contained erotic content at all.
 Also, all of KID's titles are made with general audiences in mind.
+In addition, otome games have been designed and released, steering away from traditional eroticism.
+For instance, Otome [a genre of a type of dating game that consists of opposite gender codes to bishōjo games, featuring the female main character and multiple male leads who have their designated narratives] games like Angelique (Koei 1994) and Haruka: Beyond the Stream of Time (Harukanaru toki no naka de) (Koei 2000) were released for video game consoles, which included Super Nintendo and PlayStation without any additions of explicit content.